Tilting modules and dominant dimension with respect to injective modules: Tilting modules and almost Auslander--Gorenstein algebras

-In the rest of this subsection, we always assume that $I$ is a direct sum of all pairwise non-isomorphic indecomposable injective $A$-modules with projective dimension at most one.
+In the rest of this section, we always assume that $I$ is a basic injective $A$-module with the property that $\add I$ consists of all injective $A$-modules with projective dimension at most one.
 We give concrete examples of almost $n$-Auslander--Gorenstein algebras and almost $n$-Auslander algebras.
-More generally, this example can be explained in Proposition \ref{ex-my-result}.
+The following example may be obtained via a general construction we will explain later in Proposition \ref{prop-hmky}.

 \begin{example} Let $n \ge 4$ be an integer and $A$ the algebra defined by the quiver